-There are three general categories of response to emergencies: get out, hide out, or take out.
+There are three responses to life-threatening emergencies: Run, Hide, Fight.
 In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of student, staff, or visitors to campus, the University community will be given instructions on the safest response to the situation.
 The notification may be in the form of verbal instructions given in person, utilizing building loudspeakers where equipped, activating fire alarms, and/or sending a message via the campus emergency notification system (RAVE).
 Evacuation instructions are also posted throughout University buildings.